Majored/rs-async-zip/README.md

 Whilst I will be continuing to maintain this crate myself, reasonable specification compliance is a huge undertaking for a single individual.
 As such, contributions will always be encouraged and appreciated.

 No contribution guidelines exist but additions should be developed with readability in mind, with appropriate comments, and make use of `rustfmt`.

 ## Issues & Support
-Whether you're wanting to report a bug you've come across during use of this crate or are seeking general help/assistance, please utilise the [issues tracker](https://github.com/Majored/rs-async-zip/issues) and tag your issue appropriately during creation.
+Whether you're wanting to report a bug you've come across during use of this crate or are seeking general help/assistance, please utilise the [issues tracker](https://github.com/Majored/rs-async-zip/issues) and provide as much detail as possible (eg. recreation steps).

 I try to respond to issues within a reasonable timeframe.